The Real Hosts Tearfully Recall the Night Tamera Mowry-Housley's Niece Was Killed

 Tamera and her husband shared the devastating news in a joint statement.

 Adrienne Houghton teared up after hearing Loni detail the incident.
-She also shared a note from Tamera thanking her colleagues for her support.
+She also shared a note from Tamera thanking her colleagues for their support.

 "Loni, Tamera actually wanted me to say something that she wrote for you," Adrienne said.
 "She said, 'Please tell Loni, thank you.
 Thank you for being there for me and answering her phone at 1 am.
 For giving me hope…until I got the call.
 Thank you for holding me and helping me breathe through the unthinkable.
 Thank you for always believing in the Housleys.
 The Housleys will be strong.
 We will never let Alaina or any other victim of gun violence die in vain. ‘"